Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Related work

 \section{Related work}

 \paragraph{Clinical Language Models} Clinical language models have emerged as an important foundation for advancing natural language processing (NLP) applications in healthcare.
 Researchers have adapted transformer-based language models to process biomedical and clinical texts, including ClinicalBert~\citep{huang2019clinicalbert}, BioBert~\citep{lee2020biobert}, GatorTron~\citep{yang2022large}, and NYUTron~\citep{jiang2023health}, by domain-specific pre-training on large-scale electronic health records (EHRs) and medical literature.
 These models can be fine-tuned with minimal architectural modification for downstream tasks and have demonstrated improved performance on a wide range of clinical tasks, e.g., hospital readmission prediction and medical named entity recognition.
 The models address conventional methods' reliance on structured EHR and the complexity in feature and algorithm development~\citep{kelly2019key}, by interpreting useful clinical information from unstructured clinical notes for a variety of prediction tasks.

-Despite these advances, the robustness of clinical language models remains a challenge; models often struggle to generalize across different institutions, patient populations, and documentation styles~\citep{moradi2022improving, rahman2024generalization}, which are critical to consider when developing models to inform real-world healthcare decisions.
+Despite these advances, the robustness of clinical language models remains a challenge; models often struggle to generalize across different institutions, patient populations, and documentation styles~\citep{moradi2022improving, rahman2024generalization,cho2026clinicalmodelschangetreatment}, which are critical to consider when developing models to inform real-world healthcare decisions.
 In response, we propose a data-centric approach to improve generalization and address distribution shifts for robust application of clinical language models in the real-world.

+\paragraph{Data Augmentation} Data Augmentation is an effective technique to improve model robustness, where the key is to create diverse augmented versions of the original data while maintaining its semantic integrity \citep{geiping2022much,feng2021survey}, whose difficulty varies by modality (e.g., image, text).
+For instance, image data benefits from its intrinsic spatial correlations and inherent redundancy, making it less vulnerable to feature distortions introduced during augmentation \citep{pervin2021adversarialattackdrivendata,cho2025peer}.
+On the other hand, text data augmentation faces challenges in maintaining semantic integrity during augmentation \citep{chai2025textdataaugmentationlarge,dai2025auggpt}, owing to its syntactic attributes \citep{chen2023empirical} (e.g., grammar, context) which should not be perturbed, especially in safety-critical domains (e.g., healthcare \citep{nazi2024large,ABDOLLAHI2021102167}).